-Kimberly Deene is a self-taught mixed media artist residing in Raleigh, North Carolina.
+Kimberly Deene Langlois is a self-taught mixed media artist residing in Raleigh, North Carolina.
 Her creations are inspired by her favorite music, the beautiful outdoors, and her self-proclaimed “inner hippie”.

-Kimberly has experience in acrylics, pastels, encaustic wax and other traditional media; however, her true love is for the contemporary use of alcohol ink.
-Her current series of abstract blooms showcases the vibrancy and organic flow of this medium.
-The centers of her flowers carefully capture the light and have a three dimensional aspect which is the common thread in this series.
+Kimberly has experience in acrylics, pastels, encaustic wax, and other traditional media; however, her true love is for the contemporary use of alcohol ink which she began working with in 2016.
+Her series of impressionist blooms showcases the vibrancy and organic flow of this medium.
+The centers of her flowers carefully capture the light and have a three-dimensional aspect which is the common thread in this series.

 In 2017, Kimberly retired from a 30-year career in the insurance industry and now works full time in her home studio teaching art online and in classroom-based workshops.
 Kimberly’s work has been exhibited in galleries in North Carolina and Virginia, including solo shows and juried exhibitions, and has also been published online.

 “Like nature’s art, every alcohol ink design has a unique life of its own.
 I pour the inks onto paper and allow them to flow and mingle organically as they’re manipulated with air, gravity, or an occasional brush or instrument.
 It’s always exciting to watch each piece evolve and come to life.”